xico2001pt/riddleverse.github.io/_posts/christmas2024/2024-10-10-circuit-of-trust.md

 <details>
  <summary>Hint 1</summary>
- Start by focusing on the **end of the circuit** where the lamp is.
+ Start by focusing on the <b>end of the circuit</b> where the lamp is.
 Work backwards from there to figure out how the power needs to flow to reach the output.
 </details>

 <details>